 Surgical margin status is an independent risk factor for BCR.
 Margin status is positive if tumour cells are in contact with the ink on the specimen surface.
-Margin status is negative if tumour cells are close to the inked surface [265] or at the surface of the tissue lacking ink.
-In tissues that have severe crush artefacts, it may not be possible to determine margin status [266].
-Surgical margin is separate from pathological stage, and a positive margin is not evidence of EPE [267].
-There is evidence for a relationship between margin extent and recurrence risk [268, 269].
-Some indication must be given of the multi-focality and extent of margin positivity, such as the linear extent in mm of involvement: focal, $\leq 1 \text{ mm vs. extensive}$, > 1 mm [270], or number of blocks with positive margin involvement.
-Gleason score at the positive margin was found to correlate independently with outcome and should be reported [255, 268, 271].
+Margin status is negative if tumour cells are close to the inked surface [291] or at the surface of the tissue lacking ink.
+In tissues that have severe crush artefacts, it may not be possible to determine margin status [292].
+Surgical margin is separate from pathological stage, and a positive margin is not evidence of EPE [293].
+There is evidence for a relationship between margin extent and recurrence risk [294, 295].
+A systematic review including sixteen retrospective studies showed that positive surgical margin length measured either as continuous or dichotomized (< 3 mm vs. > 3 mm, < 1 mm vs. > 1 mm) variable was an independent prognostic parameter for BCR-free survival [296].
+Some indication must be given of the multi-focality and extent of margin positivity, such as the linear extent in mm of involvement: focal, \leq 1 mm vs. extensive, > 1 mm [297], or number of blocks with positive margin involvement.
+Gleason score at the positive margin was found to correlate independently with outcome and should be reported [280, 294, 298].